Divide-By-0/blog/content/posts/conviction_convos.md

 #### Academia and Research Labs

-- Some people are comfortable publishing their work, but not everyone wants to write a giant academic paper and go through the grind to push out useful tech
+- Some people are comfortable publishing their work, but not everyone wants to write a giant academic paper and go through the grind to push out useful tech.
 - He's personally turned off by the culture of academia and the obscurity of most of the research -- most people say like, that's not what it's about, the system is a necessary evil to do good work, etc, but that's not the culture he wants to surround himself by for years
 - Big AI research labs like OpenAI and Deepmind can have politics and slow-moving processes; he knows a friend that quit Google Brain because of its lack of urgency
+- [Aayush post-chat addendum] This is sad, since research is often some of the most interesting work that leads to the most new, cool things in the world.
+There are ways to get the [benefits of cool research without the cultural baggage](https://web.archive.org/web/20240104211647/https://marleyx.com/2023/).
+  - My roommates reached out to the academic lab they respected most, offered to be a research assistant for pennies, and because they didn't have the pressure of a PhD, learned incredibly fast without any pressure to publish or perish -- and the lab loved it since they could run more experiments overall.
+  - I know a few cool teams who dug through fundamental research ideas in their spare time [using technical-leaning (but still sorta pop-sciency) sites like Ars Technica as hooks] or things like MIT Tech Review etc. That led them to finding a curious idea, then them trying to reproduce it, then that becoming a startup.
+Often, many ideas are incredibly promising but the prof/student is too obsessed with research to want to production-ize it, and just following your curiosity here can be very interesting.

 #### Personal Convictions and Focus